 “Pregnancy and nursing increase all nutritional requirements, with the possible exception of vitamin D, copper and iron.
 Calorie intake should increase slightly in pregnancy, and considerably in nursing.
 Zinc, folic acid, B12, and probably B6, and vitamin E, requirements are increased more by pregnancy than by nursing, while protein, other B vitamins, calcium, iodine, and probably magnesium, vitamin A, and possibly fats, are needed in larger amounts for nursing.” – Ray Peat PhD, Nutrition for Women

 In fact, energy intake should increase by at least 200 calories during pregnancy and 1000 plus during nursing.
-I’ve done best consuming 2,500 calories plus; It’s felt like a full time job just trying to eat enough food lately!
+I did best consuming at least 3,000 calories.

-It’s important when trying to get maximum calories and nutrients that the foods are of course nutrient-dense but also efficient and digestible.
-That means limiting cellulose (especially raw insoluble fiber), things like fruits with unavoidable seeds, and other things that challenge and complicate digestion, trigger inflammation, and just fill you with bulky roughage.
-There is no one “list” of foods; it’s person-specific based on what works for you.
+It’s important when trying to get maximum calories and nutrients that the foods are of course nutrient-dense but also pro-metabolic and digestible.
+That means limiting cellulose (especially raw insoluble fiber), things like rough leafy salads, gritty whole grains and gassy legumes, and other things that challenge and complicate digestion, trigger inflammation, and just fill you with bulky roughage that will feed bacteria but not you.

 and regarding iron …